2007 San Diego Chargers season: AFC divisional playoffs: at Indianapolis Colts

-AFC Championship Game (Sunday, January 20, 2008) at New England Patriots
+AFC championship game: at New England Patriots

 After squeaking out their victory over Indianapolis, San Diego then traveled to Foxborough, Massachusetts to take on the New England Patriots in the AFC Championship Game in a rematch of Week 2.
 The Patriots were undefeated going into this game, at 17–0.
-Despite the Patriots being heavily favored to win by a large margin and advance to Super Bowl XLII, the game remained tight throughout, as the Chargers kept the score a 14–12 through the third quarter.
+Despite the Patriots being heavily favored to win by a large margin and advance to Super Bowl XLII, the game remained tight throughout, as the Chargers kept the score at 14–12 through the third quarter.
 Philip Rivers played through a torn ACL.
 LaDainian Tomlinson left early in the 1st quarter with another injury, never to return.
 Hampered by these key players' absences, the Chargers were unable to find the end zone the entire game.
 All twelve of their points were field goals.

+Awards

+Nine Chargers were named to the 2008 Pro Bowl, and four were named first or second team Associated Press (AP) All-Pros.
+Also, Cromartie had 3 votes for AP NFL Defensive Rookie of the Year.